CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

    ```

    then delete and recreate the virtualenv `wcEcoli3`.
+   Delete it via the command `pyenv virtualenv-delete wcEcoli3` or `pyenv uninstall wcEcoli3`.

 1. If you're using PyCharm, be sure to select the project's Python interpreter so PyCharm understands the version
 of Python and its installed libraries.
 This enables code completion, usage documentation